 What is DNS?

-DNS · The Necessary Teacher Training College provides non-traditional teacher education and offers a 4-year international bachelor in pedagogy in close cooperation with One World University, Mozambique.
+DNS · The Necessary Teacher Training College provides non-traditional teacher education and offers a 4-year international bachelor in pedagogy in cooperation with ISET One World, Mozambique.

 What does “DNS” mean?